Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Preparation of a thermal distribution for the transverse field Ising model

 The transformation steps for $L\geq4$ qubits are analogous to the case described above.
 This casts the Hamiltonian in diagonal form:

 with eigenenergies

-$E_c$ is a constant energy shift $E_c=1-\sqrt{2}$.
+Here, $E_c$ is a constant energy offset $E_c=1-\sqrt{2}$.
+Note that we ignore this term in the work distributions and free energy computations, since it only appears as a constant factor in the partition function $Z_\mathrm i$, which is not relevant for testing the validity of Eq.~\eqref{eq:Jarzynski}.

 In order to prepare the Gibbs state, we consider the diagonalized Hamiltonian.
 In this case a thermal ensemble can be prepared using projective measurements, as explained in Sec.~\ref{subsec:Gibbs}.
-To transform each state of the ensemble back to the spin basis, we have to reverse the unitary Fourier and Bogoliubov transformations described above.
+To apply a transformation back into the computational basis, we have to reverse the unitary Fourier and Bogoliubov transformations described above.
 The corresponding circuit is shown in Fig.~\ref{fig:ThermalstateIsing}.